 During the interview for Philosophy you will be given the opportunity to show a critical and analytical approach to abstract questions and the ability to defend a viewpoint by reasoned argument.
 In Mathematics you may find yourself asked to look at problems of a type that you have never seen before.
 Don’t worry; we will help you!
 We want to see if you can respond to suggestions as to how to tackle new things, rather than find out simply what you have been taught.

-Reading lists for prospective Mathematics and Philosophy applicants can be found on page 17 of the departmental prospectus, available to download from the Maths Department website.
+Reading lists for prospective Mathematics and Philosophy applicants can be found in the departmental prospectus, available from the Maths Department website.

 Thomas, 1st year